ucndk/ObjC-Forester-OSX/README.md

 ObjC-Forester-OSX
 =================

-Simple example of GUI for Mac OS X.

-Used in Objective-C for Mac OS X introductory course at UCN (University College Northern Denmark).
+Suggested solution for exercise 2 in the Objective-C introductory course at UCN (University College Northern Denmark).